-Know all men by these presents, T hat I,, collector of taxes for the Town of , in the County ofand State of New Hampshire, for the year 20 , by the authority in me vested by the laws of the to me paid by , do hereby s ell and convey to, the said , (here descr ibe the land sold), to have and to hold the said premises with the appurtenances to , forever.
-And I do hereby covenant with said , forever.
-And I do hereby, that in making this conveyance I have in all things complied with the law, and tha I have a good right, so far as the right may depend upon s, to sell and convey the same in manner aforesaid.
-In witness whereof I have hereunto set n · · day of · · State of New Hampshire, County of , Date Personally appearing (tax collector instrument to be his/her voluntary act) above named acknowledged the foregoing and deed before me Notary Public/Justice of the Peace tracked until it is sold.
+Know all men by these presents, Th at I, , collector of taxes for Know all men by these presents, Th the Town of , in the County of and State of New Hampshire, for the year 20 by the authority in me vested by the laws of the state, and in consideration of , do hereby se , (here describ be the land sold), to have and to hold the said premises with the appurtenances to , fore ever.
+And I do hereby covenant with said , that in making this co nveyance I have in all things complied with the law, and that I have a good right, so far as the right may depend upon the regularity of my own proceedings s, to sell and convey the same i n manner aforesaid.
+In witness whereof I have hereunto set m y hand and seal the day of · · · · · · · · · · · · · · · · · · · • State of New Hampshire, County of , Date Personally appearing (tax collector) ab ove named acknowledged the fo oregoing instrument to be his/her voluntary act a and deed before me Notary Public/Justice of the Peace

 When a tax deed has been taken and recorded at the registry of deeds, the corresponding property taxes and associated tax liens are removed from the tax collector's records.
-This information for the property subject to resale by the town, should be given to the town accountant or bookkeeper so that it can be reported on the town's financial statements and
+This information for the property subject to resale by the town, should be given to the town accountant or bookkeeper so that it can be reported on the town's financial statements and tracked until it is sold.